st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/README.md

 - Downloads maps from the Nadeo Live Services API using the list of UIDs.
 - Sorts the maps based on the alteration/season.
-- Constructs one massive json file containing all the information about the maps, with the addition of 'alteration', 'season' and 'year'.
+- Constructs one massive JSON file containing all the information about the maps, with the addition of 'alteration', 'season' and 'year'.

-(this is talked about more in depth in `/documentation/TM-DaSS.md`)
+(this is talked about more in-depth in `/documentation/TM-DaSS.md`)

 ## How It Works

 ### Plugin

-Once the plugins starts up it sends a request to ManiaCDN and gets a manifest file back, this contains info on wheather or not it should update with the latest version og data.csv or consolidation_maps.json.
-Afterwards it goes through the process of checking permissions checking if folders exist or not, if the current instlation is the new or not etc. The plugin then loads the data.csv file and consolidated_maps.json file, and then it waits for user interaction.
+Once the plugin starts up it sends a request to ManiaCDN and gets a manifest file back, this contains info on whether or not it should update with the latest version of data.csv or consolidation_maps.json.
+Afterwards, it goes through the process of checking permissions checking if folders exist or not, if the current installation is new or not etc. The plugin then loads the data.csv file and consolidated_maps.json file, and then it waits for user interaction.

 After the user selects a set of settings the plugin can use to filter maps, the plugin will then go through the process of filtering the maps, based